RcwYuen/TCR-Cancer-Prediction/README.md

-# Multi-Instance Transfer Learning on TCR-BERT for Cancer Prediction
+# Multi-Instance Transfer Learning on TCR LLMs for Cancer Prediction

-This project aims to apply transfer learning to [TCR-BERT](https://www.biorxiv.org/content/10.1101/2021.11.18.469186v1) to classify Cancer using a Multi-Instance approach to TCR Repertoires.
+This project aims to apply transfer learning to two LLMs pre-trained on TCRs, i.e. [TCR-BERT](https://www.biorxiv.org/content/10.1101/2021.11.18.469186v1) and an in-house model SCEPTR to classify cancer patients using a Multi-Instance approach to TCR Repertoires.

-For more details regarding this research, please view my dissertation [here](https://google.com).
+For more details regarding this research, please view my dissertation [here](manuscript.pdf).

 ## Installation